SpencerTSmith/software_renderer/README.md

 # Overview
-Little software renderer, from scratch with minimal dependencies (SDL), make system is gcc only for now.
+Little software renderer, from scratch with minimal dependencies (SDL2, stb_image), make system is gcc only for now.
 There is an old branch with fewer features that comes as a visual studio project.

 ## Features
 - Software rasterisation